macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 62: February 21, 2019

+**Today's Progress**: #R4D62 Almost finishing the free React course at scrimba.com.
+Practice JS with kata: "CubeSummation", "Product of the main diagonal of a square matrix" & "Broken sequence". #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,035 @ Codewars - 9 hours of study.
+I have to learn git and finish my udemy course.

 ## Day 61: February 20, 2019

 **Today's Progress**: #R4D61 Bug fixed.
 It turned out a whole function went missing!.
 90% of the JS Udemy course now completed!
 More katas today: "Deletion in an array", "Simple Maths Test" & "Return Specifics from an Object". #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.